 Myrkur lacks any of the originality or refinement of the clear influences in Myrkur’s music.
 There’s little that’s original other than transposing layered clean vocals onto black metal – and sometimes such as on the intro to Latvian Fegard it does sound a complete copy of Julianna Barwick’s style.
 And there just aren’t the really great shimmering melodies nor the build up to a stunning climax as with Deafheaven, nor the hypnotic atmosphere of Burzum’s material – nothing on here musically is quite as great as either of those two.
 The production doesn’t help either, it’s far too weak at points, and indeed most of Latvian Fegard just sounds like a mess.
 The shimmering guitars and vocals sound strong, but whenever it goes into more traditional black metal territory it sounds much weaker, at odds with the other elements. sometimes sounds as if she put all her attention into making the vocals sound beautiful then neglected how weak it sounds in the more black metal influenced sections – bad production doesn’t hinder some black metal, but with this post-punk influence in some of the melodies it doesn’t help.

 There’s definite potential in Myrkur’s music, indeed the vocals are beautiful and there’s nothing inherently bad in it, it’s just a but formulaic and she needs to be a bit more original and ambitious in the future.
 It’s going to get a lot of hype as most post-black metal releases do, and being a one woman black metal band may draw peoples interest.
-It might deserve as much hype as it may get, but one thing is for certain, her career will be an interesting one to follow. for certain.
+It doesn’t deserve as much hype as it will inevitably get, and she will need to drastically improve songwriting and production in the future.